 Fear and greed are some of the factors that can impact the price of a crypto asset.
 Plus500 understands this and has integrated a sentiment analysis tool.

 The work of this tool is to help view the sentiment or general feeling of the other traders about a particular cryptocurrency CFD.
-Usually, the traders are required to vote on those sentiments based on their perspective of the CFD’s potentials.
+Usually, the traders are required to vote on those sentiments based on their perspective of the CFD’s potential.
 Thereafter, the collation of the general sentiments will be used to help you understand the potential of the coin.

 Can I Trade with Leverage on Plus500?